IO Monad Class Hierarchy: io-classes package

 manager, it's used to implement its API, which is very efficient even

 for low-latency timeouts.
-On other platforms (e.g. Windows
+On other platforms (e.g. Windows), it's

 good enough for subsecond timeouts but it's not good enough for